 Turn it Off

 Circular polariser filters are almost always circular.
 This is because they can be turned on and off by rotating them.
 The rotation is about 90 degrees.
-Some polariser filters have a mark to indicate if it is on or off.
+Some polariser filters have a mark to indicate if they are on or off.
 The following photo was taken with a circular polariser, but it was turned off.

 Turn it On